Richard Foltz, University of Florida

 Abdul-Matin, Ibrahim.
 Green Deen: What Islam Teaches About Protecting the Planet.
 San Francisco, CA: Berrett-Koehler Publishers, 2010.

 Ackerman, Denise, and Tahira Joyner.
 “Earth-Healing in South Africa: Challenges to Church and Mosque.”
-In Women Healing Earth: Third World Women on Ecology, Feminism, and Religion, ed.
-Rosemary Radford Ruether, 121–34.
-Maryknoll, N.Y.: Orbis, 1996.
+In Women Healing Earth: Third World Women on Ecology, Feminism, and Religion, edited by Rosemary Radford Ruether, 121–34.
+Maryknoll, NY: Orbis, 1996.

 Aftab, Tahera.
 “Text and Practice: Women and Nature in Islam.”
 In Custodians of the Earth?
-Women, Spirituality and the Environment.
-Alaine Low and Soraya Tremayne, eds.
+Women, Spirituality and the Environment, edited by Alaine Low and Soraya Tremayne.
 Oxford, UK: Berghahn Books, 2001.

 _______.
 “Islamic Water Law as an Antidote for Maintaining Water Quality.”
 University of Denver Water Law Review 2, no. 2 (Spring 1999): 170–88.

 Ahmad, Akhtaruddin.
-Islam and the Environmental Crisis.
+Islam and the Environmental Crises.
 London: Ta-Ha Publishers, 1998.

 Al-Amin, Hi’at Muhammad.
 Al-fiqhah al-b’at.
 Beirut: Mu’assasat al-wa ‘i al-islami, 1420 (2000).